Ted Woolsey

 Ted Woolsey is an American video game translator and producer.
 He had the primary role in the North American production and localization of Square's role-playing video games released for the Super NES between 1991 and 1996.
-He is best known for translating Final Fantasy VI and Chrono Trigger during his time at Square.
+He is best known for translating Final Fantasy VI, Chrono Trigger and Super Mario RPG during his time at Square.
 Limitations on text length and strict content guidelines forced Woolsey to make many script changes in his translation work, which became known as "Woolseyisms" in popular culture and were both praised and criticized.

 Woolsey resigned from Square in 1996 when the company moved offices to another city.
 Since then, his work in the video game industry shifted to a producer role at Big Rain, a company he co-founded, as well as others like Crave Entertainment and RealNetworks.
 After managing the relationship on the Microsoft Studios side for several years, Woolsey joined Undead Labs as General Manager in 2015.